The Impact of Data Distribution on Q-learning with Function Approximation

-However, the results displayed in Fig. \ref{fig:exp_results:distance_plot} (b), i.e., the experimental setting in which dataset coverage is enforced, reveal a rather less intuitive finding: despite the fact that all datasets feature full coverage over the $\mathcal{S} \times \mathcal{A}$ space, if the statistical distance between the two distributions is high, we observe a deterioration in algorithmic performance.
-In other words, despite the fact that the datasets contain all the information that can be retrieved from the environment (including transitions rich in reward), offline learning can still be hard if the behavior policy is too distant from the optimal policy.
-Such observation can possibly be explained by the fact that distributions far from the optimal policy prevent the propagation of information, namely $Q$-values, during the execution of the offline RL algorithm.
+However, the results displayed in Fig. \ref{fig:exp_results:distance_plot} (b), in which dataset coverage is enforced, reveal a rather less intuitive finding: despite the fact that all datasets feature full coverage over $\mathcal{S} \times \mathcal{A}$, if the statistical distance between the two distributions is high, we observe a deterioration in algorithmic performance.
+In other words, despite the fact that the datasets contain all the information that can be retrieved from the environment (including transitions rich in reward), offline learning can still struggle if the behavior policy is too distant from the optimal policy.
+Such observation can be explained by the fact that distributions far from the optimal policy prevent the propagation of information, namely $Q$-values, during the execution of the offline RL algorithm.

-Given the experimental results presented in this section, we hypothesize that it is important for the data distribution to be aligned with that of optimal policies, not only to ensure that trajectories are rich in reward, but also to mitigate algorithmic instabilities.
+Given the experimental results presented in this section, it is important for the data distribution to be aligned with that of optimal policies, not only to ensure that trajectories are rich in reward, but also to mitigate algorithmic instabilities.
 Our experimental results suggest that the assumption of a bounded concentrability coefficient, as discussed in Sec. \ref{sec:the_data_distribution_matters:theoretical_bounds}, may not be enough to robustly learn in an offline manner and that more stringent assumptions on the data distribution are required. \citet{wang_2020} reach a similar conclusion, from a theoretical perspective.